 - Expansion bellow or Flexible hoses may be required in the analysis.

-- The cryogenic pipe systems behave completely opposite to high-temperature piping systems.
-Due to contraction of the cryogenic piping system, the supports that are usually lifted off in high-temperature piping carriy the load in cryogenic temperature piping.
+- Cryogenic pipe systems behave completely opposite to high-temperature piping systems.
+Due to the contraction of the cryogenic piping system, the supports that are usually lifted off in high-temperature piping carry the load in cryogenic-temperature piping.

 LNG Piping and Cold Box Piping systems are typical examples of cryogenic piping systems.